wedaa/LongTail-Log-Analysis/README.md

 55) DONE In statistics section I need to get stats on # of usernames, passwords and IP addresses.

+57) DONE RELEASE 1.5 I need to break out attacks by hosts so I can see the attacks that get through the IPS more clearly.

 59) CRITICAL: FIXED There's a bug in the "normalization" code for some of the statistics webpages.